Nashua Corporation: History

 In 2000 it merged with Rittenhouse, another printing specialty firm.

 Nashua Corporation sold its line of tape products to Tyco International in 1997.
 The tape products line was then divested as part of Covalence Specialty Materials which later merged with Berry Plastics.
 Nashua Brand Tape Products are now manufactured in Franklin, Kentucky.

 Popular culture

 Nashua Tape Products' 357 brand duct tape is used by MythBusters duo Adam Savage and Jamie Hyneman for their projects.
 Nashua Tape's 357 was featured in four MythBusters episodes including Duct Tape Hour (Season 7, Episode 13), Duct Tape Hour 2 (Season 8, Episode 7), Duct Tape Plane (Season 9, Episode 16), and most recently Duct Tape Island (Season 10, Episode 1).

+Nashua Corporation was featured in the 1980 NBC White Paper episode If Japan Can...
+Why Can't We?